aditissigh24/React-Meals/README.md

-# Restaurant Meals Proeject
+# React Meals Project

-Welcome to the Restaurant Meals App, a simple and elegant web application for browsing meals, managing a shopping cart, and placing orders.
+Welcome to the React Meals App, a simple and elegant web application for browsing meals, managing a shopping cart, and placing orders.
 Built with a focus on beautiful CSS styling and a smooth user experience, this project provides an intuitive interface for adding, removing, and updating meal orders within the cart.

 ## Features